vlang/v/README.md

 ## Key Features of V

-- Simplicity: the language can be learned in half an hour, less if you already know Go
+- Simplicity: the language can be learned in less than an hour
 - Fast compilation: ~100k loc/s right now, ~1.2 million loc/s once x64 generation is mature enough
 - Easy to develop: V compiles itself in less than a second
-- Performance: within 5% of C
+- Performance: within 3% of C
 - Safety: no null, no globals, no undefined behavior, immutability by default
 - C to V translation
 - Hot code reloading